sharetribe/just-enough-git/README.md

 git push
 ```

-Go to Github and make a new Pull request, but do not merge it this time.
+Go to Github and make a new Pull request, but do not merge it.

 Let's recap what we just did: We created two branches, `edit-description` and `edit-title`.
 We did Pull request for both of them.
 The repository currently looks like this:

 ![3](diagrams/3.png)

-Now go to Github and merge the `edit-title` Pull request.
+Now go to Github and merge the `edit-title` pull request.

 On command-line, go to master and pull the changes